fate-srd/fate-srd-content/docs/markdown/fate-space-srd.md

 Athletics stunts can reflect the physiological advantages accrued from alien, mutant, cyborg, and similar anatomical variations.
 Power armor, performance-enhancing drugs, and prosthetic limbs and organs may also justify Athletics stunts.

-* Glandular Implant: Because you have been implanted with an artificial adrenaline gland, once per session when you are using Athletics to overcome or defend, you may spend a fate point to treat your dice roll as <span class="fate-dice">++++</span> before or after rolling them.
+*   Glandular Implant: Because you have been implanted with an artificial adrenaline gland, once per session when you are using Athletics to overcome or defend, you may spend a fate point to treat your dice roll as <span>++++ before or after rolling them.</span>
 *   Tentacles: Because you have powerful manipulator tentacles, you gain +2 to Athletics when creating advantages related to grabbing, grasping, or holding on to something.

 ### Burglary

 Burglary stunts can represent high-tech lockpicks and safecracking gear.
 If your setting includes regions of different technological sophistication, you can use Burglary stunts to reflect the advantages of greater technical knowledge and preparation.

 *   Ninja Skills: Because you have received special training, you gain +2 to Burglary when overcoming low-tech security equipment and procedures, such as unaugmented guards, mechanical locks, and pressure plates.

 ### Contacts

 Contacts stunts can reflect a reputation among particular groups or a wide array of acquaintances on certain planets.
 They also could reflect being wired into information technology and communications networks.

 *   Traveller: Because you have traveled extensively throughout the galaxy, whenever you return to a planet that you’ve ever visited, you gain +2 to Contacts to overcome difficulties in finding someone you need to find or want to meet.
 Additionally, you may spend a fate point when you first arrive on a new world to declare that you have been to this place before.

 ### Crafts